 Alternatively, you can unlock a file using your Mac’s Terminal.

-1. Open the Terminal (Applications -> Utilities -> Terminal).
-In the Terminal window, type the following command:
+1. Open the Terminal (Applications -> Utilities -> Terminal) and type the following command:

-This file should now be unlocked, and you can go ahead and delete the file, as normal.
+When the file unlocks, you can go ahead and delete the file, as you normally would.

 Sometimes you may hit the “Delete” key only to encounter a “You don’t have permission to edit this file” message.